(UPDATED August 1, 2017) - NEW Rides, Restaurants, Renovations, Breweries & Beer Gardens, Special Exhibits, Distilleries & Dining...

 New Restaurant: Fire & Grain at Hershey Lodge

-The new contemporary American restaurant Fire & Grain opened at the Hershey Lodge in May 2017.
-Fire & Grain, which replaced Lebbie Lebkicher’s located off the main lobby in the Lodge, a full menu focused on innovative & remastered comfort foods from breakfast classics to baked pastas, local meat & cheese, flatbreads & more.
-Small plates & appetizers promote sharing among groups and the bar serves an assortment of craft beers, wine & cocktails.
-The architectural setting includes an open kitchen with various dining area & modern bar seating with classic tables, cozy booths, and gathering tables for larger groups.
+The new contemporary American restaurant Fire & Grain opened at the Hershey Lodge in May 2017, replacing Lebbie Lebkicher’s located off the main lobby in the Lodge.
+This open-kitchen setting features a full menu of innovative & remastered comfort foods from breakfast classics and baked pastas, to local meats & cheeses and flat breads.
+Large tables with small plates & a variety of appetizers present the perfect setting for groups & families to share a bit, along with a bar that serves an assortment of craft beers, wine & cocktails.

 Hotel Renovations: The West Tower Rooms at The Hotel Hershey